kernelbin/reflink/README.md

 reflink source destination

-source       Specifies a file to copy.
+source       Specifies a file or directory to copy.
-             source must have placed on the ReFS volume. destination  Specifies new file name.
-             destination must have placed on the same volume as source.
+             source must have placed on the ReFS volume. destination  Specifies new file or directory name. destination must have placed on the same volume as source.

 ```

+### Note for reflink a directory

+It's implemented by copying entire directory tree and reflink all files under it, not by reflink the directory metadata.
+(Coz i don't know how to do that, tell me if you know!!)
+**currently it will overwrite existing files**, use with caution

 Windows Server 2016 introduce [Block Cloning feature](https://docs.microsoft.com/windows-server/storage/refs/block-cloning).
 I wanted `cp --reflink`.
 But, only exposed to API.